highcharts/node-export-server/README.md

 - `OTHER_HARD_RESET_PAGE`: Determines whether the page's content should be reset from scratch, including Highcharts scripts (defaults to `false`).
 - `OTHER_BROWSER_SHELL_MODE`: Decides whether to enable older but much more performant _shell_ mode for the browser (defaults to `true`).
 - `OTHER_ALLOW_XLINK`: If set to true, allow `xlink:href` in incoming SVG (defaults to `false`).
+- `OTHER_SHUTDOWN_DRAIN_TIMEOUT`: The duration, in milliseconds, a shutdown lets exports already being served finish.
+Set it above the deregistration delay of anything routing traffic to the server (defaults to `30000`).

 ### Debugging Config
 - `DEBUG_ENABLE`: Enables or disables debug mode for the underlying browser (defaults to `false`).